 As the key preparatory meeting in advance of the ARF Ministerial Meeting, the SOM plays a central role in managing the ARF process.
 The key functions of the SOM are to endorse proposed ARF activities and meetings for the following intersessional year; consider proposed ARF ministerial statements; discuss ARF institutional matters; and exchange views on regional security issues at the senior officials' level.

 The ARF year culminates with the annual foreign minister-level ARF, which is held in conjunction with the ASEAN Post Ministerial Conference (PMC) and East Asia Summit Foreign Ministers' Meeting.
 The chair of ASEAN is also the chair of the ARF.
 The role of ASEAN chair rotates annually between the ten ASEAN member states.
 The principal formal ARF outcome document is the ARF Chair's Statement, issued at the conclusion of the ARF Ministerial Meeting.

-The most recent Ministerial Meeting of the ARF was held in Bangkok on 2 August 2019.
-The meeting focused on key regional issues including the Korean Peninsula, South China Sea, Counter-Terrorism and Cyber Security.
-At the meeting, Ministers adopted a joint proposal by Australia and Malaysia to establish an ARF Points of Contact Directory on Security of and in the Use of Information and Communications Technologies, which aims to facilitate the near real time sharing of information in the event of cyber security incidents of potential regional security significance.
+The most recent Ministerial Meeting of the ARF was held via videoconference on 12 September 2020.
+The meeting focused on key regional issues including the COVID-19 pandemic, the Korean Peninsula, South China Sea, Counter-Terrorism and Cyber Security.
+At the meeting, Ministers adopted the ARF Hanoi Plan of Action II (2020-25) as the overarching guiding document for the forum's five work streams.

 ARF Related Bodies